 Dr. Rios has a number of passions but one thing is certain, she has always been an advocate for a healthy local church and a supporter of the people who lead in it.
-Dr. Rios is known nationally for her work in education, faith-based and community nonprofits as well as her writing.
+Dr. Rios is known nationally for her work in church planting, faith-based holistic ministry, women's leadership advocacy as well as her writing.

 As an Assistant Professor of Christian Education and Executive Director of Advancement at Nyack College, Dr. Rios started the Urban Ministry Conferences in New York City that drew hundreds of people to learn more about being effective urban missiologists, practitioners and pastors.

 Her educational background consists of a Bachelor of Arts in Liberal Arts, a Master of Arts in Management with an emphasis in Nonprofit Management from the Regent University School of Business and an earned Doctorate in Education in Organizational Leadership/Adult Education from Nova Southeastern University.
 She has also done Post- graduate work at Fordham University School of Religion, Indiana University Center of Philanthropy and the Blanton Peale Graduate Institute for Pastoral Counseling.
 In December 2019, she graduated with a Doctor of Ministry degree from Southeastern University.
 Her doctoral project focused on developing civically engaged and justice oriented churches from a Hispanic Pentecostal perspective and was aimed at advocating for an update to current church planter training programs especially for planters planning on going into urban communities.
-An article in Christianity Today on the premise of her dissertation could be found here.
+An article in 2018 in Christianity Today was published on the premise of her dissertation.

-As an Afro-Latina, Puerto Rican American she considers herself to be a writer/activist and advocate for women in ministry, faith-based civic activism, and biblical justice.
+As an Afro-Boricua from NYC she considers herself to be a writer/activist and advocate for women in ministry, faith-based civic activism, and biblical justice.
 In addition to what has already been mentioned, Dr. Liz research interests include the churchlessness epidemic, the micro-church movement, church planting in urban areas and justice initiatives implemented in schools and churches.
-Dr. Liz is also passionate about speaking and writing on women in ministry, healthy leadership, and church health/culture to name a few.
+Dr. Liz is also passionate about speaking and writing on women in ministry, healthy leadership, and organizational health/culture to name a few.
 As a writer, her articles have appeared in print or online at the following magazine sites Sojourners, Influence, Called, and Christianity Today as well as online sites like Pentecostals and Charismatics for Peace and Justice.

 Dr. Rios loves staying involved in her community and loves supporting organizations who work to make South Florida better.
 Her work has been celebrated and honored over the years.
-Dr. Rios is mentioned in the Encylopedia of Women and Religion in North America, Volume 1.
-She was named one of twelve Hispanic Women of Distinction in August 2014 for her work in the South Florida community.
-Dr. Rios has served on the Education Advisory Board of the City of Miramar and is also a proud Charter member of the South Broward Alumnae Chapter of Delta Sigma Theta Sorority, Inc. As a co-vocational minister, she currently serves as a high school college counselor, preparing students for college and guiding them through the college process.
-She has two children, Samuel now in college and Daniel, her special needs angel.
-She's been married to the love of her life and greatest supporter, Rev. Hiram Rios for 30 years.
+Dr. Rios is mentioned in the Encyclopedia of Women and Religion in North America, Volume 1 (2006) and in Latinas in the United States: A Historical Encyclopedia (2006).
+She was also named one of twelve Hispanic Women of Distinction in August 2014 for her work in the South Florida community.
+Dr. Rios is also a proud Charter member of the South Broward Alumnae Chapter of Delta Sigma Theta Sorority, Inc. and served as the Chapter Journalist.